zammad/zammad-admin-documentation/channels/email/settings.rst

 Block Notifications
    With the regex that can be defined here, you can ensure not to send any notifications to specific systems.
-By default this especially affects typical system addresses which can't receive Emails any way.
+By default this especially affects typical system addresses which can't receive Emails anyway.

    The default value is:
    ``(mailer-daemon|postmaster|abuse|root|noreply|noreply.+?|no-reply|no-reply.+?)@.+?``